-According to IDC estimates, the worldwide DevOps software market achieved a level of $2.9 billion in 2017 and is forecast to reach $6.6 billion in 2022.
-Driven by the need for faster innovation, a shift towards microservices architectures, and the evolution of automation and collaboration tooling, the DevOps juggernaut has dramatically changed how enterprise software is built.
-However, despite 75% of companies in a recent survey recognising the business value of DevOps, only about one in five considered their adoption level to be high, pointing to plenty of untapped potential for companies to reap the benefits.
-It also begs the question as to why more companies are not further advanced in their DevOps journeys.
+DevOps is on the rise.
+The DevOps market is predicted to reach $12.5 billion by 2025, growing at a CAGR of 25.2% during 2020-2025.
+Driven by the need for faster innovation, a shift towards microservices architectures and the evolution of automation and collaboration tooling, the DevOps juggernaut has dramatically changed how enterprise software is built.
+However, despite more than 90% of companies in a recent survey stating that DevOps had a direct impact on business metrics, 85% of respondents have faced barriers in their DevOps implementation.

-DevOps, however, is not easy.
+DevOps is not easy.
 It’s more than a set of automation tools and agile processes; it’s a mindset and culture.
-And, for many traditional industries and organisations change is a journey with plenty of roadblocks in shifting mentality and processes to order to inject DevOps earlier in the development process.
-In making the transition, one major roadblock is around shifting traditional security processes so that they become embedded in your DevOps activities.
+And, for many traditional industries and organisations, change is a journey with plenty of roadblocks: Mentality and processes need to be shifted to inject DevOps earlier in the development process.
+When making the transition, one major roadblock involves shifting traditional security processes so that they become embedded in your DevOps activities.
 In an emerging movement towards DevSecOps, DevOps teams aim to incorporate security into their CI/CD (Continuous Integration / Continuous Delivery) pipelines, in a “shift left” paradigm, moving from a final blocking security review into a layered approach across the whole software development lifecycle (SDLC).

-In this post, we explore seven reasons why security needs to be embedded in DevOps practices.
+In this post, we explore seven reasons why security needs to be embedded into DevOps practices.

 Lack of expertise is the number one security problem.
-It is a lot to ask software engineers to deliver the functional requirements but also the underlying non-functional requirements like performance, scalability or security.
-By leveraging DevSecOps practices throughout the software development lifecycle, your team is security-aware from the first line of code and the first component of infrastructure.
+It is a lot to ask software engineers to deliver the functional requirements as well as such underlying non-functional requirements as performance, scalability and security.
+However, leveraging DevSecOps practices throughout the software development life cycle makes your team security-aware from the first line of code and the first component of infrastructure.
 This really changes the mindset and helps to deliver better products and services.
-By integrating security into your engineering processes, and establishing KPIs around this, you can set a path towards success.
+By integrating security into your engineering processes and establishing KPIs around this, you can set a path toward success.

-Companies are not always aware of all the potential security threats until they are exploited.
-Vulnerability scanners, monitoring tools, and penetration testing among others offer invaluable information about threats that may have previously been undetected.
-In a study conducted by 451 Research only half of the respondent organisations had incorporated application security testing elements despite the awareness of their importance.
+Companies are often unaware of potential security threats until they are exploited.
+Vulnerability scanners, monitoring tools and penetration testing are some of the ways to gather invaluable information about threats that previously may have been undetected.
+As a result, the global security testing market is forecast to grow at a compound rate of 20.7% between 2019 and 2027.
 Being able to identify vulnerabilities across your software and infrastructure components is a key part of a solid governance strategy.

-DevOps activities need to empower developers to release to production multiple times a day, with a single click.
-This can open a big security hole: the number of people who have access to mission-critical systems can grow significantly.
-However, by embedding security into DevOps automation, confidence in the system’s integrity increases.
-With the right combination of technology and processes, the required level of security can be achieved, such as enforcing PCI or HIPAA compliance.
+DevOps activities need to empower developers to release to production multiple times a day with a single click.
+This can create a gaping security hole because the number of people with access to mission-critical systems can grow significantly.
+However, embedding security into DevOps automation increases confidence in the system’s integrity.
+With the right combination of technology and processes, the required level of security can be achieved, including enforcing PCI or HIPAA compliance.

 Delaying security to the later stages of the development process is difficult to plan for.
-How can you know how many defects are spotted?
+How can you know how many defects will be spotted?
 How long will it take to fix them?
 DevSecOps promotes the idea of adding security checkpoints to every phase of the pipeline.
-This reveals defects from the very moment the software is conceived, allowing the engineers to fix them early in the pipeline.
-It also allows everyone to plan accordingly, as the final security review just ensures that all the steps have been properly assessed and vulnerabilities managed accordingly.
+This process reveals defects from the moment the software is conceived, allowing the engineers to fix them early in the pipeline.
+It also allows everyone to plan because the final security review simply ensures that all the steps have been properly assessed and vulnerabilities managed accordingly.

-Audit trailing is already a legal requirement in financial systems but we argue that it is now a must-have in most software components, as it allows the engineers to trace and audit entire transactions (user actions, automated operations, etc. ) in order to reproduce issues or attacks.
-DevSecOps encourages teams to build systems in a way that are easily auditable: log collection, event sourcing and event monitoring are just a few of the techniques used by DevSecOps engineers to allow your systems to be transparent and facilitate the required governance.
+Audit trailing is already a legal requirement in financial systems, but we argue that it should now be required in most software components because it allows the engineers to trace and audit entire transactions (user actions, automated operations, etc. ) in order to reproduce issues or attacks.
+DevSecOps encourages teams to build systems in ways that are easily auditable.
+Log collection, event sourcing and event monitoring are just some of the techniques used by DevSecOps engineers to ensure your systems are transparent and facilitate the required governance.

 Containers filled with microservices get deployed and rescheduled unpredictably on your platforms.
 Only automated systems can keep up with that fluid behaviour.
 Intervention by humans can no longer keep up.
 Runtime monitoring coupled with rule-based or AI-driven automated containment is the only way to keep these highly dynamic application landscapes safe.